p42ul/yin32/README.md

-# Yin: Frequency Estimation For Rust
+# Yin32: Frequency Estimation For Rust (with f32 instead of f64)

 Yin provides a function for estimating the fundamental frequency of a signal, based on the following article: